fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 ---
 title: Evolving the Vonage Laravel Helpdesk with OpenAI
 description: In part one of this series, we introduced Helpdesk with SMS.
-Now, we move on to Voice
+Now, we move on to the Voice API
-thumbnail: /content/blog/evolving-the-vonage-helpdesk-with-laravel-deepgram/laravel-vonage-helpdesk.png
+thumbnail: /content/blog/evolving-the-vonage-laravel-helpdesk-with-openai/laravel-vonage-helpdesk_v2.png
 author: james-seconde
 published: true
 published_at: 2023-05-30T09:58:49.801Z